dstansby/solarnet_connection_tutorial/INSTALLING.rst

-Installing a python environment
+Installing a Python environment
 ===============================

-This short guide should get you set up with a local python installation that has all the packages you need for the SOLARNET summer school.
+This short guide should get you set up with a local Python installation that has all the packages you need for the SOLARNET summer school.
+If you encounter any problems with these instructions, please get in touch with David Stansby at d.stansby@ucl.ac.uk

 Step 1: Install miniconda
 -------------------------